“We’ve never seen that much water in Pha Peung.”

 We regrouped with everyone back at camp with a plan to go back down the following day and rig either the fossil series or the stream series or both.

 We were starting to feel a bit tired and sore but excited to get back to the pitch.
 After a tasty breakfast, we headed back to the cave.
 We brought radios with us so we could communicate with the top when we got to the bottom.
 Mario went first.
 He slowly disappeared passing the rebelays his light becoming more and more faint.
 Eventually he radioed up that he was down.
 I followed.
 The pitch was incredible and it felt like an eternity.
 As I lowered I slowly spun around and could see just how big the pitch was.
+Thankfully LED Lenser had been given us fantastic HR19R Signature lights to support our expedition and the 4000 lumens came in incredibly handy.
 The rigging worked well and we descended just next to the falls minimizing the spray from the water, though it still wasn’t possible to go down without getting wet.
 When I arrived at the bottom, I reconnected with Mario and radioed to EQ and Bom to start coming down.

 We identified where the fossil series and after about 20 minutes of caving through beautiful features we found Paul’s original bolts in the bypass series.
 I poked around above that to find the top of the undescended pitch and found a perfect slot that seemed like it would go down to a ledge where the divers could potentially stage their gear.